 History of the NBS/NIST Portrait Gallery

-In 2014, all of the portraits were reframed and mounted on new display panels that match the designs of the displays in the Administration Building lobby and awards hallway.
+In 2014, all of the portraits were reframed and mounted on new display panels that match the design of the displays in the Administration Building lobby and awards hallway.